ARA3002 : Dissertation in Ancient History & Archaeology

 Outline Of Syllabus

 This module commences with a training course in independent research skills, which is taken in semester 1 by all students undertaking dissertations in archaeology.
-A series of lectures and computer cluster demonstrations help students to develop cognitive, subject-specific and key skills required to produce an independent piece of research.
+Students will develop cognitive, subject-specific and key skills required to produce an independent piece of research.
 Individual students will also arrange tutorials with their supervisor.
-Assessment of this introductory stage takes the form of a research proposal which will explain the importance and research context of the dissertation topic, accompanied by a concise outline of the dissertation's structure, a summary of methodological approaches and source materials, and a brief review of previous work in this field (2000 words)
+Assessment of this introductory stage takes the form of a research proposal which will explain the importance and research context of the dissertation topic, accompanied by a concise outline of the dissertation's structure, a summary of methodological approaches and source materials, and a brief review of previous work in this field (2000 words).

 Building on the skills acquired in the research training element of the module, students then go on in Semester 2 to complete an independent piece of written research, working under the supervision of a member of staff.
 The outcome will be a Dissertation of 10,000-12,000 words, bound and formatted according to module specifications.

 By the end of the module students will have acquired an in-depth knowledge about a chosen topic through advanced undergraduate research.
 They will also know how to:

 • use databases and spreadsheets for storing, analysing, and presenting data;

 • use databases and digitised resources available through the internet and Robinson Library;

 • record and cite references fully and accurately;

 • observe good practice in taking notes and in writing to avoid plagiarism;